dem108/AMLWorkshop-IotEdge-DevOps/Day3-DevOps-ML-IotEdge.md

             1. If needed, delete existing Image and/or Model from Azure ML service Workspace before testing.
             1. If the first stage (`QA - Deploy on ACI`) in the Release Pipeline was succesful, it will wait for your Approval for the second stage (`Prod - Deploy on AKS`)
             1. Approve and monitor the final stage.
+                Note: Current `61-AksWebserviceTest.py` deletes the web service (deployment) at the end.
+Change if needed.

         1. If you want to re-test CI/CD, you may make any arbitrary change (for example README.md), and do git commit and git push.